 Strengths-Based Teams and Leadership

-While many professionals recognize they must “overcome weaknesses” to have a successful career, they often do so at the expense of maximizing their strengths and thus miss the opportunity to thrive in their organization.
-By way of synergy, organizations that foster a culture grounded in strengths also register more significant levels of productivity, innovation, and retention.
-When employees are encouraged to do tasks they enjoy, they experience increased intrinsic motivation and more extended periods of concentration and thus persist at tasks longer – all of which propel creativity and productivity.
+While many professionals recognize they must “overcome weaknesses” in order to have a successful career, they often do so at the expense of maximizing their strengths and thus miss the opportunity to thrive in their organization.
+By way of synergy, organizations that foster a culture grounded in strengths also register greater levels of productivity, innovation, and retention.
+When employees are encouraged to do tasks they really enjoy, they experience increased intrinsic motivation and longer periods of concentration, and thus persist at tasks longer – all of which propel creativity and productivity.
 This 6-hour workshop includes the following modules: Introduction to the Strengths Paradigm, Business Case for Strengths, Myths and Truths about Strengths and Weaknesses, Identifying and Communicating Strengths, and Strengths at Play (with an organization-specific work application final exercise).